EU Water Innovation Conference 2019:

 Aim: To generate awareness and guidance for further adaptation action provide good examples and tools and promote the EU Climate Adaptation Strategy in the water sector.

-- Presentation: Lessons learnt from the implementation of the EU Climate Adaptation Strategy (DG CLIMA)
+- Presentation: Lessons learnt from the implementation of the EU Climate Adaptation Strategy, by Andras Toth, DG CLIMA

 - Discussion: How to improve policy, research and innovation and financing frameworks to roll out climate adaptation actions in the water sector in the next decade?
 What solutions are available or merit being scaled up?
-What role for EU policy in making them happen?
+What is the role for EU policy in making them happen?